Looking for double ten frame worksheets for your first grade or kindergarten students?

 Make sure the student works carefully and colors within the lines – to avoid making a number that is too big.
 You may also ask the student if the number is bigger or less than 10.
 If it’s bigger than 10, then they can go ahead and color in the whole first frame, right?

 This second worksheet set is perfect for extra practice.

-There is an apple next to each frame set.
-The numbers inside the apples range from 2 – 20.
+There is a penguin next to each frame set.
+The numbers inside the penguins range from 4 – 20.